Danza y Frontera (Tanz und Grenze)

 Leonor Maldonado, Filmmaker

-The piece is the latest work in the series “Endangered Human Movements” * and it is based on a dance that arises at the border between Mexico and the US.
+The piece corresponds to the fourth volume of the research on “Endangered Human Movements” * and it is based on a dance that arises at the border between Mexico and the US.
 The dance from the neighborhood of El Ejido Veinte of Matamoros, Tamaulipas (MX), is performed today in a context of extreme violence related to a border where narcotraffic, militarization, and cheap labour industries meet.
 The dance has its roots in an ancient pre-hispanic dance form that was later used by the Spanish Crown, (Casa Austria / Habsburg) to develop the conquest of Mexico as a Danza de Conquista, a conquest dance.
 It continued to transform itself till today used as a form of resistance to colonial and later neoliberal forces.
 A contemporary pop-cultural appropriation in which indigenous practices, colonial narratives, Hip Hop culture and indigenous mysticism resonate.

 Danza y Frontera explores this border choreography and brings its protagonists to Vienna in the context of the advancement of Fortress Europe.
 As border subjects, the performers inhabit a place in between, understanding its power and limitations, dancing beyond all notions of borders be they cultural, national or aesthetic.

-Research/Performance: Alma Quintana, Juan Carlos Palma, Alberto Montes, Paula Chaves
+Research: Alma Quintana, Juan Carlos Palma Velasco, Alberto Montes, Paula Chaves

 Costume: La mata del veinte/Julia Trybula